zhf-0/vim-interact-terminal/README.md

 The short cut is `<leader>s`.
 - in `normal mode`: typing `<leader>s` will send the current line to the console and execute
 - in `visual mode`: typing `<leader>s` will send the selected lines to the console and execute
-- in `visual mode`: typing `<leader>j` will just send the selected content (usually a few words in the same line) to the console without executing and changing line
+- in `visual mode`: typing `<leader>j` will just send the selected content, which can be a few words in one line or several lines, to the console without executing

 example
 ![1gif](./pic/1.gif)